 Ann Point

-Ann Point is a wharf at the north end of Wallis Street on the edge of Whaingaroa Harbour.
-It takes 15 minutes to walk there from the Raglan town centre along Wallis Street.
-A 20-minute option includes a pleasant coastal boardwalk that starts by the small wharf near the intersection of Cliff Street and Bow Street.
+To reach Ann Point, you can take a 15-minute walk from Raglan town centre along Wallis Street.
+For a more scenic route, consider the 20-minute walk that includes a coastal boardwalk starting near the small wharf at the intersection of Cliff Street and Bow Street.

 Image 1 of 10